waymelalexandre854-max/Tic-Tac-Toe-projct-morpion-/README.md

 **- AI development (IA versus player):**
-  How do you integrate an algorithm who can automatically play and interact with the player actions Possibly the most difficult part of the project: the group will have to reasearch more information about IA
+  How do you integrate an algorithm who can automatically play and interact with the player actions Possibly the most difficult part of the project: the group will have to reasearch more information about IA implementation:

+  Easy IA mode :
+  The bot choose at random the move after the player, win if it can win

+  Medium IA mode:
+  The bot calculates the odds of winning over 2 tree subdivision with highest score possible, win if it can win

+  Hard difficulty:

+The bot calculates the odds of winning over 5 + tree subdivisions with highest score possible, win if it can win

 Easy and medium IA difficulties are made without recursion and MidMax usage